I like keeping my Debian 12 installation bare bones. Sometimes bare bones means accidentally disabling your only link to the outside world.

 dhclient enp7s0

 every time I start my computer, and I began to investigate what other means of automatically configuring the interface and especially acquiring a DHCP lease exist.
-Many Linux distributions use Systemd as their PID 1.
-Since Systemd is an all-embracing kraken, it also happens to manage network interfaces.
+Many Linux distributions use systemd as their PID 1.
+Since systemd is an all-embracing kraken, it also happens to manage network interfaces.
 Since I vaguely remember enabling some systemd units before like so

 # Yours truly scoured StackOverflow and blog spam to come up with these